 Organizations ensure that security and privacy-related risks are visible to and understood by the business unit(s) that own the assets and / or processes involved.
 The security and privacy teams only advise and educate on risk management matters, while it is the business units and other key stakeholders who ultimately own the risk.

 Secure Engineering & Architecture

-Implement secure engineering and architecture processes to ensure industry-recognized secure practices are identified and operationalized throughout the lifecycle of systems, applications and services.
+Utilize industry-recognized secure engineering and architecture principles to deliver secure and resilient systems, applications and services.

 Organizations align cybersecurity engineering and architecture decisions with the organization’s overall technology architectural strategy and industry-recognized leading practices to secure networked environments.

-Organizations ensure appropriate resources and a management structure exists to enable the service delivery of cybersecurity operations.
+Organizations ensure appropriate resources and a management structure exists to enable the service delivery of cybersecurity, physical security and privacy operations.